whipper-team/whipper/README.md

 - [python-musicbrainzngs](https://github.com/alastair/python-musicbrainzngs), for metadata lookup
 - [python-mutagen](https://pypi.python.org/pypi/mutagen), for tagging support
 - [python-setuptools](https://pypi.python.org/pypi/setuptools), for installation, plugins support
-- [python-cddb](http://cddb-py.sourceforge.net/), for showing but not using metadata if disc not available in the MusicBrainz DB
 - [pycdio](https://pypi.python.org/pypi/pycdio/) (to avoid bugs please use `pycdio` **0.20** & `libcdio` >= **0.90** or, with previous `libcdio` versions, `pycdio` **0.17**), for drive identification
   - Required for drive offset and caching behavior to be stored in the configuration file
 - [requests](https://pypi.python.org/pypi/requests) for retrieving AccurateRip database entries